The Schoenstatt Girls’ Youth

 The Strength: Young Women with Each Other

-The objective of the movement is to help the individual member in the development of a personal faith that is geared towards life and helps the member to live.
-This objective is achieved in the covenant of love with Mary, the mother of God.
+The objective of the movement is to help the individual member in the development of her personal faith, a faith that is geared towards life and helps the member to cherish and value her own life and life’s mission.
+This objective is achieved in the covenant of love with Mary, the Mother of God.

 Girls' Power-"That Certain Something"

 There is one symbol that has become important to the Schoenstatt Girls’ Youth Movement: the crown!
 Every girl wears an invisible crown: These are the words of Schoenstatt’s founder, Father Joseph Kentenich.
 It’s a matter of developing a sense of one’s dignity.
 In the life of every individual member, something of a woman’s true beauty and the power to form life and culture should be revealed.
 For us this means: Be Mary today.

 Telephone: +49 (0) 261 / 96 31 5 12